codersaiful/woo-product-table/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/woo-product-table` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Dashboard -> Product Table -> Add New (Product Table or Shortcode).
+There will show a shortcode for Copy and paste to your desired page or anywhere.
+4. Set your preferred column and update/change your Query from Query table, you also can other setting from other Tab.
-3. Use the PRODUCT TABLE -> Configure screen to configure the plugin's default setting.
+5. Use the PRODUCT TABLE -> Configure screen to configure the plugin's default setting.

 == Frequently Asked Questions ==